Small Wood Stove Buyer's Guide

 Types of Small Stoves

 There are many small stoves to choose from out there.
 Before you pick one, you should know what type of stove you need.
-The three types of small stoves have their advantages and disadvantages.
-Each stove comes with its own unique set of needs as it pertains to fuel, installation, and maintenance.
+Each type of small stove has its advantages and disadvantages and comes with its own unique set of needs as it pertains to fuel, installation, and maintenance.
 It's up to you to determine if the benefits outweigh the drawbacks before making your choice.

 A small wood-burning stove gives you efficient heating in a classic style.
 Wood is plentiful and easy to find in most areas.
 Wood stoves also look great; they're never an eyesore.
 Like we mentioned before, wood stoves are great if you want your heating to stay off-the-grid, and there are tons of small wood burning stoves for sale.